dataluscorp/browser/tools/profiler/docs/markers-guide.rst

 Marker Type Display Schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we have defined how to stream type-specific data (from Firefox to profiler.firefox.com), we need to describe where and how this data will be displayed on profiler.firefox.com.
+Now that we have defined how to stream type-specific data (from Datalus to profiler.datalus.com), we need to describe where and how this data will be displayed on profiler.datalus.com.

-The static member function ``MarkerTypeDisplay`` returns an opaque ``MarkerSchema`` object, which will be forwarded to profiler.firefox.com.
+The static member function ``MarkerTypeDisplay`` returns an opaque ``MarkerSchema`` object, which will be forwarded to profiler.datalus.com.

 .. code-block:: c++